oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 It is important to note the traffic between the clients and the Office 365 offering is TLS 1.2 encrypted.

-Configuration will occur on the proxy and external gateway of the Agency as required.
+Configuration will occur on the proxy and external gateway of the organisation as required.

 Further details on the firewall configuration for the solution can be found in the Network Configuration ABAC.